-Hummel figurines have been widely popular until the last few years.
+Hummel figurines have been widely popular for many decades.
 These tiny porcelain children have a history reaching back to the very first creations in 1935, based on the Catholic nun Maria Innocentia Hummel’s sketches.
 These have won the hearts of those who collect them with great enthusiasm and enjoy them daily where they look out from their curio cabinets.

 HummelGifts.com now sells the current offering and details the following of how these figurines are made.
 “Hummel figures have stood for the highest manufacturing art for decades: each figure is handled up to 1,200 times to create the perfect “Hummel”.
 Each Hummel figurine consists of up to 40 individual parts.
 The production of a “Hummel” is done with the highest precision and without exception by hand.”
 I have a renewed respect for these expensive statuettes after learning about the comprehensive process that is involved in their creation.